jonlpersson/ed-latimore/site/_posts/2019-12-08-how-to-forgive-someone-who-hurt-you-in-5-steps.md

 What are the steps for forgiving someone?
 Read on.

-{% include widgets/toc.html heading="How to forgive someone who hurt you in 5 steps" list-items="Take nothing personally, Remember that every person is the same, Release the past, Let it go, Never try to get even, Bonus method: How do you truly forgive someone?" list-ids="take-nothing-personally, remember -that-every-person-is-the-same, releaese-the-past, let-it-go,&nbsp; dont-try-to-get-even, bonus-method-how-do-you-truly-forgive-someone" %}

 ### Take nothing personally

 When you think about it, the world is a messed-up place, full of pain and suffering.
 It’s also a beautiful place, but there are a lot of things that will hurt you.

-By virtue of you existing in it, things will happen to you.
+By virtue of existing in it, things will happen to you.
 Some of them will be awful.

 If you can accept that last statement, then you can accept what happens if you follow it to its natural conclusion: